beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 ## Viewing the images

-At this point you have an Ember.js application that can upload images directly to Cloudinary, but what good is that if you can't retrieve and view the images?

 Another frustrating thing about the Cloudinary documentation is that everything we needed for this project was scattered among at least three different sources.
-After we had image uploads working, the docs we had referenced assumed we were using our server-side framework (Rails) to render our templates.
+After we had image uploads working, the docs we were referencing assumed we would be using our server-side framework (Rails) to render our HTML templates.
 Since Ember uses Handlebars and the templates are rendered 100% client-side, we needed a different solution.

+In order to view images that are stored in Cloudinary, you need to construct a custom URL that includes the image's public ID, and any options such as image size and scale.
 We ended up creating a helper to handle this functionality, but in retrospect, a component may have been a more semantic option for us.
+Additional options for constructing the URL can be found in the [jQuery image manipulation documentation](http://cloudinary.com/documentation/jquery_image_manipulation).

 **app/helpers/cloudinary-tag.js** - [GitHub](https://github.com/beerlington/cats-ui/blob/master/app/helpers/cloudinary-tag.js)